SamDM/texbuild/README.md

 ### src

-This contains all your Latex source code, this can be arbitrarily structured.
+This contains all your Tex source code, this can be arbitrarily structured.
 All files inside `src` can safely reference other files by the relative path from the `src` dir.